Spectrochemical series: Spectrochemical series of ligands

 Ligands arranged on the left end of this spectrochemical series are generally regarded as weaker ligands and cannot cause forcible pairing of electrons within the 3d level, and thus form outer orbital octahedral complexes that are high spin.
-On the other hand, ligands lying at the right end are stronger ligands and form inner orbital octahedral complexes after forcible pairing of electrons within 3d level and hence are called low spin ligands.
+Ligands to the right of the series are stronger ligands and form inner orbital octahedral complexes after forcible pairing of electrons within 3d level and hence are called low spin ligands.

 However, it is known that "the spectrochemical series is essentially backwards from what it should be for a reasonable prediction based on the assumptions of crystal field theory."
-This deviation from crystal field theory highlights the weakness of crystal field theory's assumption of purely ionic bonds between metal and ligand.
+This deviation from crystal field theory highlights the weakness of its assumption of purely ionic bonds between metal and ligand.

 The order of the spectrochemical series can be derived from the understanding that ligands are frequently classified by their donor or acceptor abilities.
 Some, like NH3, are σ bond donors only, with no orbitals of appropriate symmetry for π bonding interactions.
-Bonding by these ligands to metals is relatively simple, using only the σ bonds to create relatively weak interactions.
+Bonding of these ligands to metals is relatively simple, using only the σ bonds to create relatively weak interactions.
 Another example of a σ bonding ligand would be ethylenediamine; however, ethylenediamine has a stronger effect than ammonia, generating a larger ligand field split, Δ.

 Ligands that have occupied p orbitals are potentially π donors.
-These types of ligands tend to donate these electrons to the metal along with the σ bonding electrons, exhibiting stronger metal-ligand interactions and an effective decrease of Δ. Most halide ligands as well as OH− are primary examples of π donor ligands.
+These types of ligands tend to donate these electrons to the metal along with the σ bonding electrons, exhibiting stronger metal-ligand interactions and an effective decrease of Δ. Halide ligands are primary examples of π donor ligands, along with OH−.

 When ligands have vacant π* and d orbitals of suitable energy, there is the possibility of pi backbonding, and the ligands may be π acceptors.
-This addition to the bonding scheme increases Δ. Ligands that do this very effectively include CN−, CO, and many others.
+This addition to the bonding scheme increases Δ. Ligands such as CN− and CO do this very effectively.

 Spectrochemical series of metals

-The metal ions can also be arranged in order of increasing Δ, and this order is largely independent of the identity of the ligand.
+Metal ions can also be arranged in order of increasing Δ; this order is largely independent of the identity of the ligand.